Justin Casquejo: 70 Pine Street

 On February 21, 2016, Casquejo was charged with misdemeanor BASE jumping and trespassing for climbing above the roof at 70 Pine Street, an 850 ft, 67-story luxury apartment in the Financial District.
 He avoided jail time in the sentencing on September 6, 2017, after pleading guilty to BASE jumping.
 He was granted youthful offender status; the case will eventually be sealed.

 Paramount Tower

 In June 2017, Casquejo was arrested at the 568 ft Paramount, a 52-story residential skyscraper on East 39th Street in Turtle Bay, Manhattan.
 In September 2017 Casquejo pleaded guilty to second-degree trespass in exchange for three years' probation for scaling the luxury apartment building.

 Unapprehended climbs

-In addition to those situations where he has been apprehended, Casquejo has posted images of climbing the George Washington Bridge and buildings near Times Square, Columbus Circle, and the Empire State Building.
+In addition to those situations where he has been apprehended, Casquejo has posted images of climbing the George Washington Bridge and buildings near Times Square, Columbus Circle, and the Empire State Building and Trump Tower.

 He has a large following on Instagram and YouTube.